camaraproject/QualityOnDemand/documentation/API_documentation/QoD_Stable_Bandwidth_API.md

 # Overview

 Telco QoS solution is element of modern 4G/5G Operator Networks deployments and based on well defined architectural framework.
-The QoS framework which is described by 3GPP spec elements and define components such as PDU Session, App/QoS Flows, Packet Filters and many others [].
+The QoS framework described by the 3GPP spec defines components such as PDU Session, App/QoS Flows, Packet Filters and many others [].

 The Quality-On-Demand (QoD) API for Stable Bandwidth abstracts those detailed internals of QoS Telco framework, and provides to Developers and other Users interface to manage Bandwidth provided by Telco networks without necessity to have in-depth knowledge of the 5G System complexity.